 Looks at historical and modern aspects of astronomy.
 Topics covered will include: the Earth-Moon system, our solar system, galaxies, the observable universe, as well as current research in astronomy, including quasars, pulsars, black holes, other planetary systems and the search for extraterrestrial life.
 Course attributes: CST.

-PHYS 151 Introduction to Physics I 4 cr
+PHYS 151 Introduction to Mechanics